twisted/pydoctor/docs/source/codedoc.rst

     T = TypeVar('T') # a type variable
     Parser = Callable[[str], Tuple[int, bytes, bytes]] # a type alias

+.. note:: About name resolving in annotations:
+    ``pydoctor`` check for top-level names first before checking for other names, this is true only for annotations.

+    This behaviour matches pyright's when PEP-563 is enabled (module starts with ``from __future__ import annotations``).

+    When there is an ambiguous annotation, a warning can be printed if option ``-v`` is supplied.

 Further reading:

 - `Python Standard Library: typing -- Support for type hints <https://docs.python.org/3/library/typing.html>`_
 - `PEP 483 -- The Theory of Type Hints <https://www.python.org/dev/peps/pep-0483/>`_
+- `PEP 563 -- The Theory of Type Hints <https://www.python.org/dev/peps/pep-0563/>`_

 Properties
 ----------